mariohernandez/mariohernandezio/src/blog/vitejs.md

 ## In closing

 I realize this was a very long post, but there is really no way around it when covering this many and kinds of topics.
 I hope you found the content useful and can apply it to your next Drupal project.
-There are different ways to do what I've covered here and I challenge you to find better and more efficient ways.
+There are different ways to do what I've covered in this post, and I challenge you to find better and more efficient ways.
 For now, thanks for visiting.